awsdocs/aws-cloud9-user-guide/doc_source/setup.md

 Skip ahead to [Step 2\.2: Create an IAM User and Add the User to the Group with the Console](#setup-create-iam-resources-user-console)\.

-### Step 2\.1: Create an IAM Group with the AWS CLI<a name="setup-create-iam-resources-group-cli"></a>
+### Step 2\.1: Create an IAM group with the AWS CLI<a name="setup-create-iam-resources-group-cli"></a>

 **Note**
-If you're using [AWS managed temporary credentials](auth-and-access-control.md#auth-and-access-control-temporary-managed-credentials), you can't use a terminal session in the AWS Cloud9 IDE to run some or all of the commands in this section\.
+If you're using [AWS managed temporary credentials](how-cloud9-with-iam.md#auth-and-access-control-temporary-managed-credentials), you can't use a terminal session in the AWS Cloud9 IDE to run some or all of the commands in this section\.
 To address AWS security best practices, AWS managed temporary credentials don’t allow some commands to be run\.
 Instead, you can run those commands from a separate installation of the AWS Command Line Interface \(AWS CLI\)\.

 1. Install and configure the AWS CLI on your computer, if you haven't done so already\.
 To do this, see the following in the *AWS Command Line Interface User Guide*:
    +  [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)